mrahhal/mr-scroll/README.md

 - Emits various events for you to handle (scrolled, top reached, bottom reached, etc)
 - Great for implementing infinite paging
 - Supports mobile browsers
+- Hidden content gradient indicators

+And more!
+Check the demo for a deeper look.

+## Demo

+[TODO]

 ## Packages